Journey 1: “I am arithmetic”

 6. Binary Analysis

-The binary is large due to static linking of ori_rt (the Ori runtime, which includes Rust’s standard library for panic handling, I/O, memory allocation, etc.) and full debug symbols (3.28 MiB of .debug_* sections).
-The user’s actual code is 132 bytes — everything else is runtime infrastructure.
+The binary is large due to static linking of ori_rt (the Ori runtime, which includes Rust’s standard library for panic handling, I/O, memory allocation) and full debug symbols (3.28 MiB of .debug_* sections).
+The user’s actual code is 153 bytes — everything else is runtime infrastructure.
 This is expected for a debug build of a statically-linked binary.
+The main wrapper now includes RC leak detection logic (ori_check_leaks), adding 21 bytes over a minimal wrapper.

 Disassembly: @add